reiver/article-20250309/README.md

 Here is **_one thing_ we learned** —

-We learned what _seems to be the **number 1 cause** of Fediverse servers crashing_.
+We learned what _seems to be the **number 1 cause** of Fediverse servers crashing_ — including Mastodon, Misskey, Pixelfed, and every other type of Fediverse server.

-Before you read what that is – take a guess at what you think it might be.
+Before you read what that is – guess to yourself what _you think_ it might be.
-(Scroll down once you have your answer.)
+(Scroll down once you have your guess.)

 .